Pleasant Holidays, LLC Terms & Conditions of Sale

 Hotel stays do not earn or qualify for any points, awards, airline miles or elite status upgrades under any hotel loyalty or frequent guest program.
 Hotels may require a credit card or cash deposit up to several hundred dollars based upon room or suite category upon check-in to cover additional expenses incurred during the hotel stay.
 These deposits are made direct to the hotel at check-in and are unrelated to the amount paid to Pleasant Holidays.
 Hotel beach and ocean conditions change with the seasons due to storms, wave heights and wind direction including sand erosion, seaweed or Sargassum, rocks, debris, flooding and other coastal conditions.

 RIVIERA MAYA ECO TAX - Mexico's Municipality of Solidaridad in the Riviera Maya implemented an eco-tax effective October 2017.
-Hotels will collect 26.60 Mexican pesos per room, per night from guests upon check-out.
+Effective February 1, 2022, hotels will collect 28.87 Mexican pesos per room, per night from guests upon check-out.
 The funds will be deposited into an environmental trust to fund local projects to maintain and preserve the natural beauty of the area.
 Tax subject to change without notice.

-QUINTANA ROO TOURIST TAX: Effective April 2021, international visitors to Cancun, Riviera Maya and Cozumel, Mexico are subject to a $10 per person tourist tax collected upon arrival.
+QUINTANA ROO TOURIST TAX: Effective April 2021, international visitors to Cancun, Riviera Maya and Cozumel, Mexico are subject to an $11 per person tourist tax collected prior to departure.
 Tax subject to change without notice.

 CRUISE LINES - Except as otherwise provided, cruise line carrier may, for any reason, without prior notice, cancel the cruise; deviate from the scheduled ports of call, route and/or timetable; call or omit to call at any port or place; render assistance to preserve life and property; or change the date or time of sailing or arrival, change the port of embarkation or disembarkation, shorten the cruise or substitute ships, aircraft or other transportation or lodging.